I strive to make beautiful frames well.

-To produce picture frames that are durable in both style and craftsmanship that celebrate natural materials and are finished with the resonant beauty of natural oils, patinas, waxes and pigments.
+Durable in both style and craftsmanship, My frames celebrate natural materials by being finished with the resonant beauty of natural oils, patinas, waxes and pigments.

-To work with integrity help Southern Arizonans create inspired places to live and work while displaying and protecting the pictures they love.
+My goal is for my frames to help my clients create inspired places to live and work while displaying and protecting the pictures they love.

-Though we specialize in styles inspired by Tucson’s design and architectural history, we embrace the timeless unity of art and craft, an approach that transcends particular styles, offering you the opportunity to place your picture in the perfect setting — a setting that will endure in both design and craftsmanship.
+Though I specialize in designs inspired by Tucson’s design and architectural history, my process lends itself to transcending particular styles which offers you the opportunity to place your picture in the perfect frame, one that will endure in both design and craftsmanship.

 Irvin Stafford started working in custom framing in Tucson while attending the University of Arizona.
-Upon graduation in 1997, he moved to New York City where he spent 22 years framing, including being hired to start a frame shop from the ground up in Brooklyn and managing it for 11 years.
-In 2014, he earned his CPF (Certified Picture Framer) designation from the Professional Picture Framer’s Association (PPFA) at which he won a chapter level framing competition in 2017 (Read more here).
-In 2019, he brought his love of framing back to Tucson and, working with his father Marvin as woodworking consultant, started his next chapter by founding the Stafford Framing Company with the goal of creating inspired places to live and work with frames that display and protect the pictures Southern Arizonans love.
+Upon graduating with a BFA in 1997, he moved to New York City where he spent 22 years framing, including being hired to start a frame shop from the ground up in Brooklyn and managing it for 11 years.
+In 2014, he earned his CPF (Certified Picture Framer) designation from the Professional Picture Framer’s Association (PPFA) from which he won a chapter level framing competition in 2017 (Read more here).
+In 2019, he brought his love of framing back to Tucson and, working with his father Marvin as woodworking consultant, started his next chapter by founding the Stafford Framing Company.
+Now his frames are hanging in inspired places to live and work in Tucson while they display and protect the pictures people love.